 You receive holiday credit when a holiday falls on your regularly scheduled day off.
 Full-time employees receive eight hours credit.
 Part-time employees receive a prorated amount based on their FTE.

 An alternate work schedule is any work schedule that varies from the typical schedule of five consecutive days, eight hours per day, Monday through Friday.
 Holiday credit works a little differently for alternate work schedules, as detailed below.

 Work hours are greater than holiday hours

 If a holiday falls on a day you would normally work and your regularly scheduled work hours are greater than your holiday hour entitlement (eight hours for full-time employees), you will “owe” the University the difference between the holiday hours and your scheduled hours.
-You may use annual leave, compensatory time, or holiday credit to make up this difference.
-Overtime-eligible staff also have the option to use leave without pay.
+You may use vacation, compensatory time, discretionary leave, or holiday credit to make up this difference.

-For example, if your regular schedule is Monday through Thursday, ten hours a day, and you don’t work Memorial Day (a Monday), then eight hours will be the paid holiday and the remaining two hours must be covered by another type of allowable leave.
+For example, if your regular schedule is Monday through Thursday, ten hours a day, you do not work Memorial Day (a Monday holiday).
+Then eight hours will be holiday pay and the remaining two hours must be covered by another type of allowable paid time off.